 Use of mobile network frequencies

-With the consent of mobile operators, Traficom may also exceptionally grant a radio licence that enables using mobile devices on board aircraft when flying at low levels.
+If activities do not concern the authorities' official duties or functions vital for the security of supply, as referred to in Regulation 15, Traficom may also, with the consent of the relevant mobile operator, grant a radio licence that enables using mobile network terminal devices on board aircraft.
 The mobile network frequencies specified in the radio licence may be used for command and control links, payload connections or calls.

 Short-term test licences are possible